Mikynek/anthropometric-evaluation/README.md

 python3 src/analyze_face_landmarks.py -r REAL-DATA -g GENERATED-DATA [-p] [-l]
 ```

+- `REAL-DATA` and `GENERATED-DATA` can be single images or directories containing images.

+### Additional Options

-For more information about program options run:
+For more information about program options, run:

 ```
 python3 src/analyze_face_landmarks.py -h
 ```

+## Installation

-To run program properly install needed dependencies from requirements.txt using:
+To run the program, first install the required dependencies from requirements.txt:

 ```
 cd src